VegaDeftwing/OpGuidesHugoSrc/content/Design/web/cost.md

 ### A Detour into TLS

-You've probably been told that you should try trust websites starting with http**s**:// more than those with just http://.
+You've probably been told that you should try to trust websites starting with http**s**:// more than those with just http://.
 Frankly, this is a bit of a failing of security nerds to explain things well.
 In short, the "s" just means that

 1. Other people on your network shouldn't be able to eaves drop on what you're doing on that website (though they likely could still snoop and see that you're using that website)
 2. They can't Man-In-The-Middle your connection to the website, meaning an attacker can't change what you see on that page